World War I - Hokianga Reserve Lists

 Zealand Index of 1915 is also included.
 Initially, the force was composed of

 volunteers however conscription was introduced in August 1916.
-Note: Some

 reservists registered their residency as being in Hokianga County although in